hydrostack/hydro/docs/content/features/ui-utils.md

 CSS class added to elements that triggered a Hydro operation and is currently being processed

 ### `.hydro-loading`
-CSS class added to `body` element when a page is loading using boost functionality
+CSS class added to `body` element when a page is loading using hydro-link functionality

 ### `disabled`
 Attribute added to elements that triggered a Hydro operation and is currently being processed